-London Overground experienced an increase in complaints compared to the same period a year ago, receiving 3.40 complaints per 100,000 journeys.
-London

-Overground receives one of the lowest rate of complaints when compared to other London & South East train operators.
+London Overground experienced an increase in complaints compared to the same period a year ago, receiving 4.73 complaints per 100,000 journeys.
+Issues with late and cancelled trains remains the most frequent cause for complaints.
+London Overground receives one of the lowest rates of complaints when compared to other London & South East train operators.